This post contains affiliate links.

 Straining homemade greek yogurt.

-People use a lot of different amounts of yogurt in buttermilk replacements.
-A plain yogurt can, in many recipes, be substituted on a 1:1 basis for buttermilk.
+People use many different amounts of yogurt in buttermilk replacements.
+Plain yogurt can, in many recipes, be substituted on a 1:1 basis for buttermilk.
 The flavor should be compatible with most recipes, but it is a bit more dense.
 It should make a good thick batter and produce light biscuits that brown well.

-For a thinner substitute try 2 parts of plain yogurt to 1 part of milk.
-For Greek Yogurt you may need to go as far as to use 2 parts of milk to 1 part of yogurt.
+For a thinner substitute closer to the consistency of buttermilk, try 2 parts plain yogurt to 1 part milk.
+For Greek Yogurt, you may need to use 1 part yogurt to 2 parts milk.
 Simply combine the ingredients and stir or blend.

 Ingredients